Oxen-AI/oxen-archive/itests/README.md

 This **reduces the barrier to contribution** and makes the codebase more accessible to new developers, which directly benefits the project's growth and community engagement.

-The **imperfect storage mocking** (in-memory storage) actually helps catch real-world edge cases that a perfectly mocked environment would miss - making the tests more valuable, not less.
+The **real filesystem storage** helps catch real-world edge cases and ensures tests behave like production - making the tests more valuable and realistic.

 ## 🔄 **When to Use Each Approach**